 Unwelcome group members

-How to use a case study: 7 steps to making a case study into a learning
+How to use a case study: 7 steps to transforming a case study into a learning

 - Read the entire case study narrative.